 PREMIER SOCCER ACADEMY PHYSIOTHERAPY HUB

 Premier's scope encompasses all aspects of an athlete's needs to excel and reach his/her full potential.
-Coast Therapy is an award-winning provider of Massage Therapy, Physiotherapy, and Chiropractic services to Port Coquitlam, Port Moody, Pitt Meadows and Coquitlam residents for over 20 years.
+Coast Therapy is an award-winning provider of Massage Therapy, Physiotherapy, and Chiropractic services in Port Coquitlam, Coquitlam, Port Moody, and Maple Ridge.
 Coast offers extensive experience in manual therapy and active care for complex sport & injury rehabilitation, medical conditions, chronic pain, and RMT massage therapy.
 Their therapists are experts in helping you achieve long-lasting pain relief and functional improvement.
 Coast Therapy has partnered with Premier Academy to offer our athletes the best in care for any sport injury that our athletes may endure.
-Physio / RMT sessions are signed off and approved by Shawn Agnew only, the Premier athletes will receive treatment at 50% off.
+Physio / RMT sessions are signed off and approved by Shawn Agnew only (RED TICKET), the Premier athletes will receive a treatment session at no cost.
 Premier's mission is to develop intelligent, technically savvy, and strong, healthy players.
 We are very excited to offer this service to our players in order to keep them on the field and focus on their development.

 "At Premier we take care of our athletes, we treat them like clients because their success is our goal.
 We need them healthy at all times and have taken the measures to make sure that happens!" ~ Coach Shawn Agnew